v-pbartley/openhack-mc4h/Challenge-1/Readme.md

 ---

-(taken from fhir-starter / scripts / readme )

-# FHIR-Starter Getting started scripts Readme
-Script purpose, order of execution and other steps necessary to get up and running with FHIR-SyncAgent

-## Errata
-There are no open issues at this time.

-## Prerequisites
+# FHIR-Starter Deploying Azure API for FHIR via CLI

-These scripts will gather (and export) information necessary to the proper deployment and configuration of Azure Healthcare API for FHIR, an Application Service Client, Key Vault and Resource Groups secure information will be stored in the Keyvault.
+This script will gather information necessary to the proper deployment and configuration of Azure API for FHIR (PaaS) and the following: an Azue AD Application Service Client, Key Vault and Resource Group.

+ Prerequisites:
- - Prerequisites:  User must have rights to deploy resources at the Subscription scope
+ - User must have rights to deploy resources at the Subscription scope
+ - User must be able to provision an Azure AD Application Service client

 __Note__
 A Keyvault is necessary for securing Service Client Credentials used with the FHIR Service and FHIR-Proxy.
 Only 1 Keyvault should be used as this script scans the keyvault for FHIR Service and FHIR-Proxy values.
 If multiple Keyvaults have been used, please use the [backup and restore](https://docs.microsoft.com/en-us/azure/key-vault/general/backup?tabs=azure-cli) option to copy values to 1 keyvault.

+__Note__
-__Note__ The FHIR-Starter scripts are designed for and tested from the Azure Cloud Shell - Bash Shell environment.
+The FHIR-Starter scripts are designed for and tested from the Azure Cloud Shell - Bash Shell environment.

 ## Step 1.
 Setup
 Please note you should deploy these components into a tenant that you have appropriate permissions to create and manage Application Registrations, Enterprise Applications, Permissions and Role Definitions Assignments